HONESTY

 We will provide an initial response to all enquiries as soon as possible, advising the options available and indicative dates of admission.

-The Young Person and/or Pupil are openly encouraged to visit along with parents, guardians or Social Workers to see if the placement is suitable.
+The Young Person and/or Pupil are openly encouraged to visit along with Parents/Carers and professionals to see if the placement is suitable.

 Once the placement is confirmed, we work to ensure a smooth transition including the completion of required documentation.